hofb913/terminal-env/README.md

 ## About

-This repository contains the configuration files (`dotfiles`) and command-line tools I use for my macOS terminal-based development environment.
+This repository contains the configuration `dotfiles` and command-line tools I use in my macOS terminal-based development environment.

 ## Repository Structure